 Can you make your scene extremely dramatic by only changing the focal length of your lens?
 Well, the following scene from 2011 critically acclaimed flick “Tinker Tailor Soldier Spy” proves it’s completely possible.
-Not only that but the effect that the optical illusion this lens creates is quite astounding, to say the least, as it totally changes the mood and the dynamics of the scene.
+Not only does the effect created by the optical illusion looks quite astounding, but it totally changes the mood and the dynamics of the scene.

 Dramatic Filmmaking with a 2000mm Lens from Vashi Nedomansky on Vimeo.

 Further, if you are wondering where you can find such lens, the best option probably would be to rent it (if you find it) or just look for one on Ebay.
 Keep in mind, though, that a second-hand lens with this focal length may set you back more than $20, 000, so it’s not a lens that you would carry around in the trunk of your car.